 All blood and blood product collection and manufacturing centers which engage in interstate commerce must be licensed by the FDA.
-In order to achieve licensure, the organization must submit a BLA and undergo pre-licensure inspection.
-Our ADMA BioCenters, Norcross, Georgia facility has completed these requirements and received its FDA license in August 2011.
+In order to achieve licensure, the organization must submit a BLA and undergo prelicensure inspection.
+Our ADMA BioCenters, located in Norcross and Marietta, Georgia, have completed these requirements and hold FDA licenses along with GHA and MFDS certifications.
 In order to maintain the license, the facilities operated by ADMA BioCenters will be inspected at least every two years.
 ADMA BioCenters is also required to submit annual reports to the FDA.
-In order to sell plasma at our new plasma collection facility in Marietta, Georgia, we will be required to seek licensure by the FDA for such facility which may require the expenditure of additional resources, and take an indeterminate period of time.

 Blood plasma collection and manufacturing centers are also subject to the Clinical Laboratory Improvement Amendments, or CLIA, state licensure, and compliance with industry standards such as the International Quality Plasma Program, or IQPP.
 Compliance with state and industry standards is verified by means of routine inspection.
-We believe that ADMA BioCenters, Norcross, Georgia is currently in compliance with state and industry standards.
-Delays in obtaining, or failures to obtain, regulatory approvals for any facility operated by ADMA BioCenters would harm our business.
+We believe that both of our ADMA BioCenters facilities are currently in compliance with state and industry standards.
+Delays in obtaining, or failures to obtain, regulatory approvals for any facilities operated by ADMA BioCenters would harm our business.
 In addition, we cannot predict what adverse federal and state regulations and industry standards may arise in the future.